Glen Hills Primary School

 Some of the ways in which we do this are:

 Regular staff training - To enable all staff to provide challenge at GDS for children in the classroom through delivering Quality First Teaching.
 Recent training for staff (2019/20) includes 'Developing the skills needed to reach GDS for all children', 'Effective questioning to support GDS' and 'Developing higher level thinking skills throughout the curriculum'.
+In 2021/2022 we are working futher on our use of Knowledge Organisers to improve knowledge retention to raise standards and to link progression and memory across the curriculum.

 Providing a current, exciting and challenging curriculum - All our curriculum areas and provision have been reviewed and enhanced to provide excellent progression throughout the content and skills across the school.